-Born in 1897, Kenneth Miller Adams studied with G.M.
-Stone in Topeka at age 16, before entering the AIC in 1916.
-After serving in the Army as a private in World War I, he studied at the ASL beginning 1919, the pupil of K H Miller, Bridgman, Sterne, and Speicher.
-Summers were with Dasburg in Woodstock.
+Born in Topeka, Kansas on August 6, 1897, Kenneth Miller Adams studied with G.M.
+Stone in Topeka at age 16, before entering the Art Institute of Chicago in 1916.
+After serving in the Army as a private in World War I, he studied at the Art Students League in New York beginning 1919, the pupil of Kenneth Hayes Miller, Arthur Bridgman, Alexander Sterne, and Eugene Speicher.
+Summers were spent with Andrew Dasburg in Woodstock, New York.
 From 1921 to 1923, Adams studied in France and Italy, painting landscapes he exhibited in Topeka.

-IIn 1938, he moved to Albuquerque because he was awarded a Carnegie Corporation Grant to become the first artist-in-residence at the University of New Mexico.
+In 1938, he moved to Albuquerque because he was awarded a Carnegie Corporation Grant to become the first artist-in-residence at the University of New Mexico.
 He taught there for the next twenty-five years until 1963, becoming a full professor.
-In 1938, he was also elected an Associate Member of the National Academy of Design in New York and a full member in 1961
+In 1938, he was also elected an Associate Member of the National Academy of Design in New York and a full member in 1961.

 Kenneth Miller Adams died in Albuquerque, New Mexico on June 27, 1965.